arangodb-helper/arangodb/docs/Manual/Administration/Starter/Removal.md

 on port `8528`, use ID `21e42415`.

-The `remove starter` command will attempt the cleanout all data from the servers on the machine that you want to remove.
+The `remove starter` command will attempt the cleanout all data from the servers of the machine that you want to remove.
 This can take a long of time.
 If the cleanout fails, the `remove starter` command will fail.